dangtuanhuy/assembla-to-jira-migration/README.md

 With such a complicated tool, there will always be some loose ends and/or additional work to be done at a later time.
 Hopefully in the not so distant future, I'll have some time to tackle one or more of the following items:

 * Implement Assembla cardwall columns (statuses = blocked, testable, ready for acceptance, in acceptance testing, ready for deploy) in line with the original Assembla workflow.
+* Jira data dumps directory should be `data/jira/project-name` and NOT just `data/jira`.
 * For ticket links across spaces, retain the original external link.
 * Markdown conversion Assembla ticket number `#123` to Jira issue key `ECT-327`.
 * Assembla tickets with tag `bug` should be converted into Jira issue of type `bug`.